Bankoga/golem/open_problems/external_io_plan.md

 ## Output Streams

-In order for a cell map to do things, it needs to have dedicated decoders points that take spikes, and convert them into other types of data.
+In order for a problem graph to do things, it needs to have dedicated decoders points that take spikes, and convert them into other types of data.

 List of desired output decoders